mattwarren10/overtime-app/README.md

 - X Administrate admin dashboard
 - X Block non admin and guest users
 - Email summary to managers for approval
-- Needs to be documented if employee did not log overtime
+- X Needs to be documented if employee did not log overtime

 ## Todos: